andreikop/enki/index.md

 ---
 layout: default
-title: mksv3.
+title: Enki.
 Code editor
 root: .
 ---

-# mksv3

-mksv3 is a text editor for programmers.
+enki is a text editor for programmers.
 It is:

 * **User friendly.** Intuitive interface.
 Works out of the box.
 You don't have to read a lot of docs
 * **Hacker friendly.** Code as quickly as possible.
 Without mouse.
-* **Lighweight.** Some IDEs show splashscreen. mksv3 will never do it.
+* **Lighweight.** Some IDEs show splashscreen. enki will never do it.
 It just starts quickly.
 * **Extensible.** Operating systems are designer for running applications.
 MkS is designed for running plugins.
 * **High quality.** No long list of fancy features.
 But, what is done, is done well.
 * **Open source.** This is our religion.